Horseback Riding with Malibu Riders

 The Trail

-While the shadier trail would have been nice, the cool part about Paramount Ranch is that it goes through an old Western movie set that has been used in lots of movies and TV shows (for example, “Dr. Quinn, Medicine Woman”).
+We went on the Paramount Ranch trail, which, at the time, went through the old Western movie sets used in lots of movies and TV shows (for example, “Dr. Quinn, Medicine Woman”).
 Later on, we explored the set on foot.
+Unfortunately, these sets burned down in the last major Malibu fires.

 Paramount Ranch